toblum/McLighting/README.md

 > Because of it's open architecture and APIs it's easy to build new clients for different platforms (iOS, Android, Windows Universal Apps, Siri/Cortana integration, ...).

 ___
+Update 06.01.2018:
+After som etesting I merged the "feature/save_state" banch into master, so everybody should now be able to use this new functionality.
+Basically McLighting now saves the current mode to EEPROM and restores the setting on reboot.
+So you wont need to select your favorite mode again.
+If you don't want to use this, you can disablethis in definitions.h.
+Some people noticed that there are currently problems compiling McLighting whe using ESP8266 core in version 2.4.0.
+This is due to a [problem](https://github.com/kitesurfer1404/WS2812FX/issues/58) with WS2812FX when using this version.
+For the moment you can stick to the 2.4.0 RC2 (also easily available via the boards manager).

 Update 16.12.2017:
 There was a breaking change in the WS2812FX library: Speeds have a new format (65535-0 instead of 0-255).
 I released a new version that converts the speeds settings.
 Please use the latest [WS2812FX library](https://github.com/kitesurfer1404/WS2812FX) (14.12.2017 or later) if use have an existing version installed.
 I got many messages from people who use McLighting for own projects.
 User Brian Lough built a lighting system for his wedding and made a nice instruction video for his build: https://goo.gl/NbfKi8